Mavennet/did-stellar-resolver/README.md

 TODO:

 1. Translate the stellar address into a verification method
-2. Switch based on networks
-3. Add did document resolution metadata
+1. Add did document resolution metadata
-4. include delegation information
+1. include delegation information
-5. add tests
+1. add tests

 ## DID Method

-To encode a DID for a Stellar account, the following format is used:
+To encode a DID for a Stellar account, the following format is used, since the app is currently only on the futurenet network, if the network identifier is not included it defaults to futurenet.

 ```bash
 did:stllr:<stellar_address>